 Creating a personalized website experience is key.
 It won’t only make you stand out, but it will help users to have their purchase history, and it will make you look like a more trustable source.

-Providing personalized experience to shoppers has also a few hidden benefits such as improving customer relationship and converting the warm leads into customers.
+Providing a personalized experience to shoppers has also a few hidden benefits such as improving customer relationships and converting the warm leads into customers.

 Provide Answers to Customers